phalcon-orphanage/docs/en/tutorial-base.md

 <a name='database-connection'></a>
 ## Setting a Database Connection
-In order to be able to use a database connection and subsequently access data through our models, we need to specify it in our bootstrap process.
+In order to use a database connection and subsequently access data through our models, we need to specify it in our bootstrap process.
 A database connection is just another service that our application has that can be used for several components:

+**public/index.php**
 ```php
 <?php